 - Test automation and development skills within your team

 - Choose which and how many test cases you want to automate

 Key criteria to choose the best automation tool

 The test automation market is getting bigger and bigger.
 Every day new players are entering the market, offering tools with thousands of functionalities.
 Tool scouting can be quite overwhelming and frustrating.
 Let’s prioritize: what are the main criteria to analyze?

 - Ease of developing and maintaining the script.
-Make sure you choose a tool that let you create scripts and maintain them easily.
+Make sure you choose a tool that lets you create scripts and maintain them easily.
 That will save you a lot of time, especially when requirements change frequently, and you have to update scripts quite often.

-- Ease of use for a non-technical users.
+- Ease of use for non-technical users.
 A tool with an easy UI where no script is required for text execution is ideal for team members with no coding expertise.
 Functional experts are good examples of users who know the business processes inside out but are not coders.

 - Which testing types does it support?
 Do you need to run unit tests, functional, regression, load, or maybe all of them?
 Choose the solution fitting your needs but be careful: don’t go for one just because it’s supporting all the testing types.
-Take only what you need: usually tools concentrating on just a few of them are more powerful and have more functionalities.
+Take only what you need: usually, tools concentrating on just a few of them are more powerful and have more functionalities.

 - Cross-browser testing.
 Do you have a browser-based system?
 On how many browsers do you want to test the application?
 That highly depends on the end-users and the browser they’re using to run the system.

 - Technical support.
 There’s nothing more frustrating than a tool that doesn’t come with good customer service.
 A trial or a pilot project can be the right time to understand how quick, friendly, and expert the assistance is.